Rushikasrithamaddula11/Admin-by-Next.js/README.md

 # Admin-by-Next.js

-Sure!
-Here's the full content for the README file, ready to be used in your project:

----

-# Admin Dashboard Assignment

 🌟 Welcome to the Admin Dashboard Assignment!
 This project is built with Next.js and API integration to provide an admin interface for a social media platform.
 It includes features for user management, content moderation, and analytics.

 ## Project Overview